 Another study of more than 5,000 patients in Beijing, China, found that patients with respiratory diseases, elderly patients in long-term care in general, and those with “internal medicine” diseases are more likely to develop DVT than those with physical trauma, surgery for bone fractures, or other types of invasive procedures.

-Basically, treatments for deep vein thrombosis is to minimize the risk of getting post-thrombotic syndrome, another blood clot, and pulmonary embolism.
+Treatments for DVT minimize the risk of getting another blood clot, pulmonary embolism, and similar conditions.
 Because every patient with DVT has a unique health history, beliefs about treatments and their own health, and other biopsychosocial factors, there are no cookie-cutter approaches to DVT treatments.
-Always consult your physician for your personal treatment.
-This article is not a substitution for your personal medical advice and care.

 Anticoagulants

-The guidelines also consider the risks vs. benefits of taking anticoagulants because the treatment may likely cause more harm to certain populations or individuals than good.
+The guidelines also consider the risks vs. benefits of taking anticoagulants because the treatment may likely cause more harm to certain people than benefits.
 For example, the American College of Chest Physicians recommends that patients with a symptomatic blood clot in the hepatic vein should get anticoagulant therapy, while those who had such “incidentally detected” cases should not get such therapy.
 Still, the college suggests that clinicians should consider individual differences (e.g. diabetes, obesity, lifestyle) and preference of treatments.

-Although anticoagulants are the standard of treatment for most patients with DVT—particularly for venous thromboembolism (VTE)—there is some evidence that suggests treatment duration and the type of deep vein thrombosis can affect the outcome.
+There is some evidence that suggests treatment duration and the type of DVT may affect the outcome.
 A 2020 Cochrane Review of eight randomized controlled trials with a total of more than 1,200 subjects found that anticoagulant therapy with vitamin K had “little to no difference in major bleeding events.”
-However, the amount of bleeding reviewed was clinically significant compared to the control groups that had no intervention or a placebo.
-In other words, the data results show a tiny effect that appears to have little to no impact, but among those patients with bleeding, it may likely warrant clinicians to use extra caution when recommending anticoagulants.
+However, the amount of bleeding was clinically significant compared to the control groups that had no intervention or a placebo.
+In other words, the results showed a tiny effect that appears to have little to no impact, but among those patients with bleeding, it may likely warrant clinicians to use extra caution when recommending anticoagulants.

 Five of the trials in the Cochrane Review compared patients with anticoagulation treatments for up to three months and those without anticoagulation, while the other three trials compared anticoagulation treatments with different time frames.
 While the treatment shows a significantly greater reduction of risk of getting VTE again, there is “no clear effect on the risk” of getting a pulmonary embolism recurrence.